UTexas

 3. expulsion from the University.

-2. The Dean of Students will notify the Office of the Registrar and other appropriate administrative offices if any of the following sanctions are imposed: withholding grades, withholding official transcript or degree, denial of degree, or revocation of degree and withdrawal of diploma.
+2. Student Conduct will notify the Office of the Registrar and other appropriate administrative offices if any of the following sanctions are imposed: withholding grades, withholding official transcript or degree, denial of degree, or revocation of degree and withdrawal of diploma.

 Relates to Handbook of Operating Procedures, 3-3031.